 Public buses and taxis are available to get around.
 Walking is also encouraged, especially since you get to benefit from the sea views.

-Parks are not popular in the city.
-However, going for a run or a nice walk on the beaches is never a bad idea.
+Parks are not popular in the city; however, going for a run or a nice walk on the beaches is never a bad idea.
 On the other hand, Llogara National Park, a beautiful and well-known park in the south of Albania, is about 40 minutes’ drive from Vlorë.

 Saranda

 Saranda is becoming increasingly expat-friendly, thanks to its appealing coastal setting and growing infrastructure.
-Its nice setting, sea views, and pleasant climate throughout the year add to the advantages of living here.
+Its setting, sea views, and pleasant climate throughout the year add to the advantages of living here.

 Saranda offers a more relaxed lifestyle compared to Tirana.
 Public services and amenities are not as advanced as in the capital; however, you can find essential amenities like healthcare facilities and public services.
-The city has several healthcare facilities, including the private Saranda Hospital, which offers various medical services.
-There are also supermarkets with international products, restaurants, and cafes that offer a mix of local and international cuisine.

 The cost of living in Saranda is generally lower than in larger cities (it can get expensive during summer).
 However, it is worth noting that the city’s infrastructure may not be as extensive as in Albania’s major urban centres, but the warm, welcoming community and beautiful surroundings make it a fantastic place to call home.